Greek God of Wind: Zephyrus and the Anemoi

 Notus in Roman Mythology

 The god of the south wind also appears as a dashing man in Roman mythology.
-Known by the name “Auster,” he is the reason behind why ships violently shake their posterior on the summer seas.
+Known by the name “Auster,” he is the reason why ships violently shake their posterior on the summer seas.

 In fact, the name “Australia” (which means ‘southernly lands’) derives from the name of his Roman counterpart.
 So if you live near Australia, you know who to dedicate your next year’s harvest.

 The god of the south wind was also the symbol of summer as his violent storms often reign the greater stretch of the season.
-This made him quite infamous in the perspectives of both shepherds and sailors.
+This made him quite infamous from the perspectives of both shepherds and sailors.

 The God of the East Wind, Eurus